 - 1 Yes, the medical school has an incentive program. - 0 No, the medical school does not have an incentive program.

-Score explanation: There is no incentive program.
+Score explanation: There is currently no incentive program in place for VCU faculty/departments to incorporate planetary health into the curriculum.